Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 So, I purchased 3 new boards to create the back for the repurposed chairs.

-I clamped the boards onto the bench and drew a line, then used my jigsaw to curve the boards to match the curve of the original chairs.
+I clamped the boards to the bench, drew a line, then used my jigsaw to curve them to match the original chairs’ curve.

 Using a light turquoise, I sprayed the double chair bench with my HomeRight Finish Max Fine Finish Sprayer.